Distribution Grid Monitoring Based on Widely Available Smart Plugs: Method

 \subsection{Measurement Hardware}

-Apart from the communication interface, another difference between the smart plugs is the measurement hardware.
+Besides the communication interface, another difference between the smart plugs is the measurement hardware.
 Popular energy measurement integrated circuits (ICs) for smart plugs are the Shanghai Belling BL0937 and the Shanghai Belling BL0940 \cite{tasmota_tasmota_2022}.
-The smart plugs used for testing in the present paper contain the BL0937 IC.
-The smart plug used to conduct the tests was the Nous A1T.
-However, the same measurement hardware is also included in many other smart plugs, for which reason the measurement accuracy of the plugs is very comparable.
-To support this thesis, other smart plugs such as the Gosund SP1, and the Shelly Plug S, have been tested with very similar results.
+The smart plugs used for testing in this paper contain the BL0937~IC.\\ The smart plugs used to perform the tests are numerous Nous A1T, Gosund SP1 and Shelly Plug S. However, the same measurement hardware is also included in many other smart plugs, so the measurement accuracy of the plugs is identical.
+All tested smart plugs share the same measurement characteristics.\\ The measurements taken by the smart plugs are compared to the values measured by a Janitza~UMG~604EP-PRO power analyzer.
+This power analyzer implements a measurement process according to IEC~61000-4-30 and is connected to an Influx database via TCP/IP.